• Home

 • Gluten-free: Looking to make this pretzel bark gluten free?
 You can substitute gluten free pretzels for mini pretzels!

-How long does bark take to dry or set?
+How long does peppermint bark pretzels take to dry or set?

 Bark needs to fully set and harden before serving!
 While the approximate time it takes bark to dry will depend upon the temperature of your house, peppermint bark typically takes a few hours to dry at room temperature.